-I have long been thankful that I wasn’t born a man and have prayed incessantly for the men I’ve known and loved.
-Generally speaking, men are birthed to an existence wherein everything is literally expected of them.
+I have long been thankful that I wasn’t born a man, and have prayed incessantly for the men I’ve known and loved.
+Generally speaking, men are birthed to an existence wherein everything is expected of them.
 The entire weight of everyone’s world, including the weight of their own, is laden upon their shoulders from the cradle to the actual grave.
-Whereas generally speaking, American women have choices.
-Society allows us the freedom to be whoever we choose to be.
+Whereas, generally speaking, American women have choices.
+Society now allows us to be whoever we choose to be.
 Go to college, don’t go to college.
 Get married, don’t get married.
 Be a full-time wife and mother, opt to have a career, or maybe do a little of both.
 We aren’t “expected” to be anything other than what we were created for, and yes there’s a double standard.

 I have never understood why some people are lucky enough to be born with the chance that I had, to have this path in life, and why across the world there’s a woman just like me, with the same ability, and the same desires, same work ethic and love for her family … only she sits in a refugee camp, and she has NO voice.
 She worries about what her children will eat, how to keep them safe, and if they’ll EVER be allowed to return home.
 I don’t know why this is my life, and that’s hers.